10 things to do in London in May

 4. Feel like a fan at the FA Cup in London

-Since the 1871 - 1872 season, the Football Association Cup has been held in London, the soccer competition with the longest history in the world and a key date in the English sporting calendar.
+The Football Association Cup has been held in London since the 1871 - 1872 season, the longest running soccer competition in the world and a key date in the English sporting calendar.
 Nowadays, hundreds of British clubs from the Premier League, Football League and youth teams participate in this knockout tournament, the final of which takes place in May at Wembley Stadium.
-It is very difficult to get tickets, but if you like soccer you will live a unique moment.
+Tickets are hard to come by, but if you love soccer you will experience a unique moment.

 - When...
 In May

-5. Immerse yourself in open-air theater in Regent's Park
+6. Immerse yourself in the open-air theater in Regent's Park

-May is also a very special month because it is the beginning of the Regent's Park Open Air Theatre season, one of the most popular activities of the London spring.
+May is also a very special month because it marks the start of the Regent's Park Open Air Theatre season, one of London's most popular springtime activities.
 London's Regent's Park Open Air Theatre began in 1932 and since then offers a full program welcoming every year the attendance of thousands of spectators.
-There are some fixed titles that are repeated every year as is the case of Shakespeare's main plays.
+There are some fixed titles that are repeated every year as is the case of the main Shakespeare plays.

 Tickets are available online and the theater is located south of Regent's Park Theatre.